 If you have an occupational disease, you must file a claim within two years of the date a doctor tells you about the disease or five years from the date you were last exposed to the condition that caused the disease, whichever date is sooner.

 Have questions about your claim?
-Call to set up a free consultation with a Richmond workers’ compensation attorney.
+Call to set up a free consultation with a Virginia workers compensation lawyer.

 What if my Claim Was Denied?